ashishbhat/nand2tetris/README.md

 JackCompiler — A full compiler that translates Jack code down to VM code.

-SnakeGame — A Snake game written in Jack, likely as a capstone project to test the full toolchain.
+SnakeGame — A Snake game written in Jack, as a capstone project to test the full toolchain.

 part2/week1 — Some additional work from Part 2 of the course.